China angered as Filipino protesters visit South China Sea island

 The Philippines was also concerned about China’s reaction to trip as Manila has been trying to calm tensions heightened by Beijing’s rapid expansion in the South China Sea - building seven artificial islands in the disputed waters.

-The Philippines has challenged Beijing before the arbitration court in The Hague, a case Beijing has not recognized.

-Reporting by Sui-Lee Wee; Writing by Ben Blanchard; Editing by Nick Macfie
+The Philippines has challenged Beijing before the arbitration court in The Hague, a case Beijing has not recognised.
+(Reporting by Sui-Lee Wee; Writing by Ben Blanchard; Editing by Nick Macfie)